official-sounding/dns-updater/README.md

 # Implemented Providers

-* **RFC 2136**: Performs [RFC 2136](https://www.rfc-editor.org/rfc/rfc2136.txt) Dynamic DNS Updates for A & AAAA records
+* **RFC 2136**: [RFC 2136](https://www.rfc-editor.org/rfc/rfc2136.txt) DNS Updates for A & AAAA records.
+Supports TSIG keys.
-* **DigitalOcean**: Given a digital ocean key with read & write access, can perform create & updates of A & AAAA records
+* **DigitalOcean**: DO API DNS updates of A & AAAA records.
+Requires a Digital Ocean key with read & write access to the domain in question.

 # How to use

+Releases are published with single-file, non-self-contained (aka runtime-dependent) executables for three Runtimes:

+* win-x64
+* linux-x64
+* linux-musl-x64

+With the executable + a dotnet 8.0.x runtime, use the following steps to run the program

 Rename `providers.example.json` to `providers.json`, and populate the relevant sections for the providers you wish to use.
-Alternatively, all configuration can be supplied by environment variables, prefixed with `dnsBuilder_`
+Alternatively, all provider configuration can be supplied by environment variables, prefixed with `dnsBuilder_`
 Rename `instructions-example.csv` to `instructions.csv`, and populate the instructions with provider, host & address source information.

 ## Address Sources